nguyennhatquan/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 </p>

 ## **Key learning points**
+* Gain knowledge of what **a subscription based business model** looks like from data level
 * Deal with "slowly changing dimension" (SDC) table using **Ranking Functions** (`ROW_NUMBER`/`RANK`/`DENSE_RANK`)
   > A Slowly Changing Dimension (SCD) is **a dimension that stores and manages both current and historical data over time in a data warehouse**
 * When dealing with `DATE` data type, to calculate the difference between them, there are 2 possible approach: